EnglishSid/DigitalExplorerDevNotes/Platform/DE.OpenSource/OSmodel.md

 # Digital Explorer Open Source Model

-The opensource digital Explorer platform provides a defined base platform and datamodel for Digital innovation and roadmaps.
+The opensource Digital Explorer platform provides a defined base platform and datamodel for Digital innovation and roadmaps.

 The master datamodel defines the following core data entities